d1trieu123/224Proj4/README.md

 once we encode the hash is there any way to decode it? how do we acess the daa from the hash value when we add the blocks
 //

+project 4 quesitons:
+check add to block store for the right logic the consistent hash ring holds the servers as hashes? access the hashes in the blockstore map? the hash correspond to he correct map do we evern need to access the consistent hash ring?